 Line Management/Crowd Control: Volunteers will work in the venue lobbies to manage any lines that may form and help people with any questions.

 Setup & Teardown Champions: Volunteers will help with the setup and the cleanup of venues, getting them ready for the next event.
 This involves a range of duties including carrying boxes, tidying up tables and chairs, etc. Some of these shifts may be later in the night.

 Concessions: Volunteers will bring smiles to faces with concession offerings!
-Some responsibilities may include sales of food and beverage, cleanup/setup, taking inventory, and smelling popcorn.
+Some responsibilities may include sales of food and beverage, cleanup/setup, and taking inventory.
 Be prepared for more standing than sitting.
-(Please note that alcoholic beverages will be available to attendees at most festival events).
+(Note that alcoholic beverages will be available).

-Yes.
-You must be 16 years of age or older to volunteer.
-Volunteers under 18 must have written permission of a parent or guardian, and job options may be limited.
+Yes, you must be 16 years of age or older to volunteer.
+Volunteers under 18 must be accompanied by a parent or guardian, and job options may be limited.

-You may bring your own water, juice, or other non-alcoholic beverages with you, however, most venues will have concession items for sale.
-We cannot guarantee a secure area for you to store personal belongings, so do not bring any valuables or large or bulky items.
-You should plan to bring only what you can fit in your pockets and/or a small bag.
+You may bring your own water or non-alcoholic beverages with you.
+If you sign up for a longer shift, consider bringing a food with you.
+We cannot guarantee a secure area for you to store personal belongings, so do not bring any valuables or large/bulky items.
+You should plan to bring only what you can fit in your pockets or a small bag.
 Cell phones and electronic devices must be turned off or silenced during film screenings.

 The festival’s success depends on volunteers!
 To be courteous to other volunteers, we ask that you arrive ON TIME for your shift(s).
-If you can’t make it to your committed shift for any reason, please email CCFF Coordinator Jill Rinckey as soon as possible at firstname.lastname@example.org.
+If you can’t make it to your committed shift for any reason, please email Zee as soon as possible.